 Industry, academic and government

 Inovio has forged partnerships with pharma companies, government agencies and leading academic institutions to support the development of synthetic vaccines delivered via Inovio’s electroporation technology in many disease areas.
-Our strategy is to focus on our core expertise, conducting R&D and clinical development to achieve proof of principle of SynCon® vaccine products, and leave late-stage clinical development and commercialization to partners.
+Our strategy is to focus on our core expertise, conducting R&D and clinical development to achieve proof of principle of SynCon® vaccine products, and engage with partners to complete late-stage clinical development and commercialization and, in some cases, advance early-stage programs.
 We currently have advancing discussions with funding agencies and pharma/vaccine companies with the intent of securing funding and sponsorship for R&D and early clinical studies as well as more comprehensive development and partnering relationships.

 University of Pennsylvania (UPenn)